 Eligibility for Clinical or Provisional membership

-In order to register with PACFA as a Provisional member, you must have studied a course that meets the following criteria:
+If the course you have studied is not accredited with PACFA, you must have studied a course that meets the following criteria:

 - The course must be at an AQF Level 7 (Bachelor degree) or above;